shxziia/Deployment-and-Integration-of-Wazuh-SIEM-/README.md

 - Wazuh - primary SIEM platform for collecting, analysing and visualising security logs from endpoint systems
 - Windows Operating System - Endpoint to generate authentication events and security logs
-- Kali Linux - generated and tested security events such as SSH and priviledge escalation activity
+- Kali Linux - generated and tested security events such as SSH and privilege escalation activity
 - VirtualBox - Host multiple virtual machines for lab environment
 - Web Browser - used to access Wazuh dashboard and investigate alerts and events

 ## Steps

-### SIEM Platfrom
+### SIEM Platform

 I successfully accessed the Wazuh SIEM dashboard to ensure that the centralised monitoring platform was functioning correctly.
-The SIEM dashboard includes centralised event monitoring, endpoint visibility, threat detection workflows, SOC monitoring capabilities and, security alert visualisation.
+The SIEM dashboard includes centralised event monitoring, endpoint visibility, threat detection workflows, SOC monitoring capabilities and security alert visualisation.
 This shows that SIEM infrastructure is operational and provides real time security monitoring.

 Wazhu Dashboard: